-Jan Barker lives in St Erme in Cornwall.
-She is 72 and is a semi-retired healer.
-Jan talks about how the death of her mother in 2015 made a big impact on her own end of life wishes.
+72 year old Jan Barker from St Erme in Cornwall told us how the death of her mother in 2015 made a big impact on her own end of life wishes.

 When she died a few months later, we opened the letter and soon realised we were wrong.
 It was a beautiful, personal letter – but it had no information about her end of life wishes.